chuchunf/goDisruptor/internal/sequence.md

 ### Impact of cache line / false sharing
 how to confirm this false sharing ? write a testing that have 2 sequences next to each other and use to get/set

+TODO: use testprofile instead call the function SetCPUProfileRate ?